stawirej/threads-collider/README.md

 ## About

-`Threads Collider` attempts to execute a desired action on multiple threads at the "exactly" same moment to increase the chances of manifesting issues caused by a race condition.
+`Threads Collider` attempts to execute a desired action on multiple threads at the "exactly" same moment to increase the chances of manifesting issues caused by a race condition or a deadlock.

 ## Overview